oasis-open/odata-rapid/docs/rapid-pro.md

 - Supporting OData calling conventions
 - Following OData JSON conventions for OData V4 Clients

-RAPID services MAY support any additional conventions defined in the OData specification as appropriate to the service.
+RAPID services _may_ support any additional conventions defined in the OData specification as appropriate to the service.

-For more information on how RAPID works with OData services, see [RAPID and OData](./related/rapid-pro-odata.md)
+For more information on how RAPID works with OData services, see [RAPID and OData](./related/rapid-pro-odata.md).